-Your Wiggle Warrior® Training
+Your Wiggle Warrior® Practice

 First, put your hands on your heart and say, "Everyone makes mistakes sometimes.
 I will be okay.
 I made a mistake but I am not my mistake.”